jessp01/devilspie2/README.md

   <a name="user-content-window-property-is-utf8" />

   Returns whether the named window property is UTF-8.
-  (Always returns `true` for properties which are converted to string.)
+  (Always returns `true` for properties which are converted to string)

   Returns `nil` if the property doesn't exist.